-An advantage for a defendant with legal education and background in law is that many motions and arguments that could effectively win your case or a dismissal of the charges will not and cannot be argued by appointed counsel.
+An advantage for a defendant with legal education and background in law is that many motions and arguments which could effectively win your case or a dismissal of the charges will not and cannot be argued by appointed counsel.

 Attorneys have a vested interest, whether they be prosecutors, judges or defense counsel, in maintaining de minimus standards and procedures that benefit the criminal justice system, often at the expense of the defendant.

 Feds Stack The Deck

 Although Hall had the right idea to avoid a lawyer, he couldn’t avoid the federal attorneys, nor their trap, nor the fact that the judge was a former lawyer.
 Under the ruse of a Faretta Hearing, the Federal Court ruled that Hall “failed to demonstrate a knowing and intelligent waiver of his right to counsel” and compelled him to be represented by a court-appointed attorney.
 In other words, they intentionally stacked the deck against him.

 During the next six months, Hall made several attempts to have his court-appointed counsel removed so that he could proceed on his own.
 But each effort was denied by the court.
 Burdened with the weight of his federally-appointed attorney, Hall proceeded into a jury trial and – not surpisingly – was found guilty.